Whiteknight/Rosella/libraries/proxy.md

 ### Proxy.Builder.Array

-`Rosella.Proxy.Builder.Array` sets up the proxy to intercept array-liked integer keyed accesses.
-If you do not use this Builder, and treat the proxy like an array, you will probably get an error about not having the necessary vtables.
+`Rosella.Proxy.Builder.Array` sets up the proxy to intercept array-like integer keyed accesses.
+If you do not use this Builder, and treat the proxy like an array, you will probably get an error about not having the necessary vtables defined.
+There is no default fallback behavior for proxies for integer keyed access without this builder.

+    using Rosella.build;
+    var factory = build(class Rosella.Proxy.Factory, class My.Test.Class, [
+        build(Rosella.Proxy.Builder.Array)
+    ]);
+    var proxy = factory.create(controller);
+    proxy[5] = "hello";
+    var value = proxy[6];

 ### Proxy.Builder.AttributeIntercept

 `Rosella.Proxy.Builder.AttributeIntercept` is used to intercept accesses for getting and setting attributes.

+    using Rosella.build;
+    var factory = build(class Rosella.Proxy.Factory, class My.Test.Class, [
+        build(Rosella.Proxy.Builder.AttributeIntercept)
+    ]);
+    var proxy = factory.create(controller);
+    proxy.foo = "whatever";
+    var value = proxy.bar;

 Notice that Parrot's object model does funny things if you try to proxy a built-in PMC type.
-In these cases, Parrot's object model uses an attribute misfortunately named "proxy" to store an instance of the lower-level type to fallback to under certain situations.
+In these cases, Parrot's object model uses an attribute misfortunately named "proxy" to store an instance of the lower-level type to fall back to under certain situations.
 AttributeIntercept is set up to automatically redirect accesses for the "proxy" attribute to the proxy target object if the type being proxied is a built-in type.
 If you are proxying a built-in PMC type, you *must* use AttributeIntercept to provide this behavior.
+More details about this will be found in the section about the Passthrough builder.

 ### Proxy.Builder.Imitate

-`Rosella.Proxy.Builder.Imitate` causes the proxy to look like it is from a different type by overriding the "does" vtable.
-Parrot does not currently allow "isa" to be overridden by subclasses, so calls to isa will fail if you use a proxy.
+`Rosella.Proxy.Builder.Imitate` causes the proxy to look like it is from a different type by overriding the "does", "isa" and "isa_pmc" vtables.
+By using this builder, the proxy should be able to pass runtime checks and pretend to be a member of a type or types which it otherwise would not appear to be.

 Notice that the "can" vtable is tied to the find_method vtable.
 If you want to override the behavior of "can", you should use MethodIntercept.